-- (a) The Monitoring Officer will give a printed copy of this Constitution to each member of the Council upon delivery to him of that individual's declaration of acceptance of office on the member first being elected to the Council. - (b) The Monitoring Officer will ensure that copies are available for inspection at Council offices, libraries and other appropriate locations and on the Council's website, and can be purchased by members of the local press and the public on payment of a reasonable fee. - (c) The Monitoring Officer will ensure that the summary of the Constitution is made widely available within the area and is updated as necessary.
+- (a) The Monitoring Officer will make the Constitution available electronically give a printed copy of this Constitution-to each member of the Council upon delivery to him/her of that individual's declaration of acceptance of office on the member first being elected to the Council. - (b) The Monitoring Officer will ensure that copies are available for inspection at Council offices, libraries and other appropriate locations and on the Council's website, and can be purchased by members of the local press and the public on payment of a reasonable fee. - (c) The Monitoring Officer will ensure that the summary of the Constitution is made widely available within the area and is updated as necessary.